 Table A-2 represents the change in the Agency's net position.
-Operating expenses for FYE 2016 increased \$2.2 million to \$16.5 million, of which \$1.7 million was due to the implementation of GASB 68.
-This is also reflected in the significant change in Income before Capital Contributions.
+Operating expenses for FYE 2017 decreased by approximately \$2 million to \$14.5 million, primarily due to pension expense adjustments under GASB 68 which varied significantly (\$2.2 million) between last year and this year.

 The Agency relies on property tax revenue, classified as non-operating revenue, to fund a portion of its general and administrative operating expenses.
-Property tax revenue increased to \$3.2 million compared to \$2.7 million for FYE 2015.
-T-TSA also relies on connection fee income for capital improvement projects, which decreased to \$1.6 million in FYE 2016 from \$1.8 million in FYE 2015 due to a reduction in residential and commercial construction projects.
+Property tax revenue increased to \$3.3 million compared to \$3.2 million for FYE 2016.
+T-TSA also relies on connection fee income for capital improvement projects, which decreased to \$1.3 million in FYE 2017 from \$1.6 million in FYE 2016 due to a reduction in residential and commercial construction projects.